Half a century of the PDGA. 25 years of togetherness.

 Spectator Info

 Follow the action at the 2026 US Women's Disc Golf Championship.
-Contributor presale is live for players who have contributed to the USWDGC fund.
-Sign in to check your eligibility.
+USWDGC ticket sales are open now.

 - Lift access to all competition areas